seymayldz/bioinformatics-data-skills/README.md

 ## A2.1.

 I wanted to separate the odd numbers from the numbers in the array I created with the ```array %2!=0``` code.
-With the code here, I said "do not get 0 when the numbers in the array are divided by 2". ! used to negate the sign.
+With the code here, I said "do not get 0 when the numbers in the array are divided by 2". "!" used to negate the sign.
 For the output [Final MBG6133- Şeyma Yıldız](https://github.com/seymayldz/bioinformatics-data-skills/blob/9ac366576abdc8fa49000b269de82be689f7bde4/Final%20MBG6133-%20%C5%9Eeyma%20YILDIZ.ipynb) you can go to Out[6].
 The output here is true, false.
 I wanted to change it to [0,1].
-The code I use for this is:
+The code I used for that:
 ```
 new_array.astype(int)
 ```